Bundle up for these Benefits:

 - Qualify as a mature or experienced driver.

 A deductible is the amount of money you may be required to pay out-of-pocket towards a claim you make.

-For example: If your vehicle sustains $4,000 worth of damage in an accident and your collision deductible is $500, then you would be responsible for paying the first $500 and your insurance company would pay the remaining $3,500.
+For example: If your vehicle has $4,000 damage in an accident and your collision deductible is $500, then you would be responsible for paying the first $500 and your insurance company would pay the remaining $3,500.

-Tip: If you can afford to make a higher out-of-pocket payment in the event of a claim, then choose a higher deductible.
+Tip: If you can afford to make a higher out-of-pocket payment in the event of a claim, then choose a higher deductible on your policy.
 You'll pay a lower premium as a result.

 See what your car and home insurance would cost.
 Get an online quote now.Disclaimer2